core-wg/oscore/draft-ietf-core-object-security.md

 * Block1/Block2/Size1/Size2

-The Outer Block options enables segmentation of OSCORE messages in addition to Inner Block options, i.e. segmentation of OSCORE  segments which are still too large.
+The Outer Block options enables fragmentation of OSCORE messages in addition to segmentation performed by the Inner Block options.
 Manipulating these options is a potential denial of service attack, e.g. injection of alleged Block fragments up to the MAX_UNFRAGMENTED_SIZE, at which the message will be dropped.

 * No-Response